 Thriftbooks - Imagine going to a used book sale and being able to find exactly the book you were looking for, every single time.
 That’s Thriftbooks.
 Full of popular and hard-to-find used books, it’s great for book lovers on a budget.
 (The link above provides first time users with 15% off their first order.)

-Kindle Paperwhite – Some of you may be firmly in the real-books-only-please camp.
+Kindle Paperwhite - Some of you may be firmly in the real-books-only-please camp.
 I was once too, but then I was lucky enough to get a job that required a two-hour trip each way (mostly by train), which allowed for ample reading time, but became a bit cumbersome when it came to bringing along enough books each time.
 For those of you without long commutes via public transit, no more Sophie’s choice before vacation!
 Bring along every single book your heart desires.
-And, if you like reading outside, the Paperwhite is just like a book – no shiny glare – but as a bonus, the pages don’t blow in the wind.
+And, if you like reading outside, the Paperwhite is just like a book - no shiny glare - and as a bonus, the pages don’t blow in the wind.
 My favorite thing about it, though, is the built-in light and one-handed reading, allowing me to read in bed while being almost completely under the covers.
-(Yes, I still read real books – often! – but this wonderful little device certainly comes in handy for an avid reader like myself.)
+(Yes, I still read real books - often! - but this wonderful little device certainly comes in handy for an avid reader like myself.)

 Recipe Journal - My mom got me one of these when I grew up and moved away, but first she filled it with some of my favorite family recipes.
 This can make a great gift for a loved one, or you can buy one yourself and start documenting your own favorites.
 It makes re-making them a snap - no more frantically searching Pinterest for the link you knew was there somewhere.